-Refer to the LEP for permissible uses in the RE1 zone and W1 zone and other attributes present on the site, including but not limited to terrestrial biodiversity and the presence of acid sulfate soils.
+Refer to the LEP for permissible uses in the RE1 zone and other attributes present on the site, including but not limited to; heritage conservation.

 2.5 Land comprising the habitat of endangered species or threatened species

 The site has not been identified under Section 36 A or B of the LG Act, with regards to the habitat of endangered species or threatened species.
 Section 36A of the LG Act refers to a critical habitat which is now declared as Areas of Outstanding Biodiversity Values under the Biodiversity Conservation Act 2016.
 Section 36B of the LG Act refers to an applicable Recovery Plan for listed threatened species and ecological communities.
 Neither of these are applicable to this site.